Adding ‘Project Settings’ to Unreal Engine (DeveloperSettings)

 }

-This new addition can be quite nice to easily set defaults in your project settings that are either per-use or per project.
+This new addition can be quite nice to easily set defaults in your project settings that are either per-user or per project.
 The shown example specifies UCLASS(config=EditorPerProjectUserSettings) to have this stored per developer.

 Closing